Tesla, Inc.: Driving range performance

 Tesla has received thousands of complaints from owners that the driving ranges of their vehicles did not meet the ranges advertised by Tesla or the projections of in-dash range meters.
 When service centers were overwhelmed with appointments to take care of these issues, Tesla established a diversion team to cancel as many appointments as possible.
 Customers were told that remote diagnostics had determined there was no problem, and their appointments were canceled.
 The company has been fined by South Korean regulators for its exaggerated range estimates.

+Suspension failure risks

+In 2026 the National Highway Traffic Safety Administration opened a preliminary investigation into Tesla over complaints of a suspension failure risk in 2018-2020 Model 3's and 2021-2023 Model Y's, at the time of investigation no crashes, injuries or fatalities have been reported.

 Vehicle sales

 In 2024, Tesla ranked as the world's best-selling battery electric passenger car manufacturer, with a market share of 17.6%.
 Tesla reported 2023 vehicle deliveries of 1.8 million units, up 38% from 2022.
 In March 2024, Tesla produced its six millionth car.
-In Q4 2023, BYD took over the top spot for EVs shipped, but Tesla regained the title in Q1 2024.
+In Q4 2023, Tesla's Chinese competitor BYD took over the top spot for EVs shipped, but Tesla regained the title in Q1 2024.
+On January 2, 2026, BYD became the bestselling electric vehicle maker across the globe and surpassed Tesla as the largest EV maker.

 Tesla sells the most vehicles in the US (674,000+ in 2023) and has received $11.4 billion in regulatory credits from federal and state governments.
 The federal government previously provided a $7500 rebate to customers.
 Tesla received around $426 million from the Chinese government for cars manufactured at its Shanghai facility.